• Skip to main content

 Areas of York: Buy-to-Let Property Investment Hotspots

 The City of York is one of the oldest and most historic cities in the UK.
 It’s one of the few places where you can buy a property with Roman or Viking origins... or even a genuine old haunted house if you want to.
 But York also offers a wide range of more contemporary properties.
-Added to which for a place with so much history York is still a very affordable property investment location.
+Added to this for a place with so much history York is still a very affordable property investment location.

 Why Invest in York?

 The City of York dates back to at least AD71.
 York was settled by the Romans who called it Eboracum, and later by the Vikings who called it Jorvik.
-Today York is the largest settlement in North Yorkshire with a population around 198,000.
+Today York is the largest settlement in North Yorkshire with a population of around 198,000.

 Thanks to all this history, the modern-day City of York is a huge tourist hotspot and receives around 6.9 million visits a year, according to Visit York.
 That’s really good news for property investors who might look into York holiday property opportunities.